Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Data/FeatureLayerQuery/readme.md

 ## How to use the sample

-Click 'Query features', then input the name of a U.S. state into the text field.
-When you click "Submit query", a query is performed and the matching features are highlighted or an error is returned.
+Input the name of a U.S. state into the text field.
+When you tap the button, a query is performed and the matching features are highlighted or an error is returned.

 ## How it works